What is tetralogy of Fallot?

 Are there any potential problems or complications associated with the surgery?

-Although the surgery to correct tetralogy of Fallot is very effective in correcting the structural defects and blood flow through the heart, it can cause some ongoing abnormalities in the heart’s function.
-If these problems develop, they can be treated with surgery.
-Many adults who undergo repair for tetralogy of Fallot will eventually require further surgical treatment.
-In a study reported by the Canadian Adult Congenital Heart Network, 10 to 15 percent of people required a re-operation over a 20-year period.
+Although the surgical treatment of tetralogy of Fallot is very effective in correcting the structural defects and blood flow through the heart, it can cause some ongoing abnormalities in the heart’s function.
+If these problems develop, they can be treated with additional surgery.
+Many adults who undergo repair for tetralogy of Fallot do not need further surgical treatment.
+In a study reported by the Canadian Adult Congenital Heart Network, 10 to 15 percent of people required a reoperation over a 20-year period.